-Rounding aims to reduce the use of 1 and 2 cent coins.
-These coins are not actively used by consumers and the cost of issuing them is more than the value of the coins.
-A 1 cent coin costs 1.65c to produce while 2 cent coin costs 1.94c.
-However 1 and 2 cent coins will continue to be legal tender.
+Rounding aims to reduce the need for 1 and 2 cent coins which cost more to produce than they are worth.
+However, 1 and 2 cent coins will continue to be legal tender.

-Where a total bill is being paid in cash and the number of cent to be paid does not end in zero or five - requiring the customer to use 1 and 2 cent coins in payment or the retailer to use such coins in giving change - the amount of change paid will be rounded to the nearest 5 or 10 cent:
+If a bill total is being paid in cash and the number of cent does not end in zero or 5, the amount of change paid will be rounded to the nearest 5 or 10 cent:

-- 1 and 2 would be rounded down to zero
+- 1 or 2 is rounded down to zero

-- 3 and 4 would be rounded up to 5
+- 3 or 4 is rounded up to 5

-- 6 and 7 would be rounded down to 5
+- 6 or 7 is rounded down to 5

 Under rounding a bill can be rounded up or down, as follows: